f5devcentral/application-study-tool/ast-on-k8s/README.md

 # Running the Application Study Tool in Kubernetes

 This directory contains the manifest files for running the Application Study Tool in a Kubernetes cluster.
-I used Kompose (https://kompose.io/) to create the initial YAML files, but needed to make changes for this to actually work in a production-grade Kubernetes cluster:
-- Added permissions
-- Created the needed configmaps and secrets from the config files used by the Docker Compose version of AST.
-- Modifying some of the mount paths to work in a Kubernetes cluster

 To clone only this directory (./ast-on-k8s), where the Kubernetes manifest files are located, follow these steps:
 ```